KCME: History

 KCME signed on for the first time on December 24, 1979, on its original frequency of 88.1 MHz.
 It was founded by Charles M. Edmonds, who also served as the president and chief engineer.
 The station's call sign is made up of Edmonds' initials, C.M.E.
 KCME's offices and studios were on Minnehaha Avenue in Manitou Springs.

 In 1990, KCME moved to its current dial position at 88.7 MHz.
 Another station replaced KCME at 88.1, KTPL, a Christian radio outlet in nearby Pueblo, Colorado.
 In the mid 1990s, KCME's studios and offices moved to facilities in Colorado Springs, although the station is still identified on the air as "KCME, Manitou Springs."

 Satellite stations

-KCME maintains several satellite stations for its classical programming: Full powered KMPZ in Salida (200 watts), along with translators K208DP 89.5 MHz in Nathrop (100 watts) and K216EF 91.1 FM Florence (100 watts) and 89.5 in Cripple Creek, Colorado.
+KCME maintains several satellite stations for its classical programming: Full powered KMPZ 88.1 MHz in Salida (200 watts), along with translators K208DP 89.5 MHz in Nathrop (100 watts) and K216EF 91.1 FM Florence (100 watts) and 89.5 in Cripple Creek, Colorado.
 In July 2008, KCME was invited by Summit Public Radio and TV, Inc. to relay its signal to Summit County (Breckenridge, Dillon, Frisco and Silverthorne) on 89.3 MHz.